BEST Things to Do in Helsinki, Finland: DON’T Miss Out!

 Doubtless, there are plenty of things to do in Helsinki.
 But what if you had just a couple of days?
 What are the unmissable-s and what are the ‘Maybe next time’ out of all?

-Some History (Because It’s Always Good To Be Cultured Like That)
+Some History of Helsinki (Because It’s Always Good To Be Cultured Like That)

-Finland’s capital is actually not as ancient as you might thing.
-Granted, all of Scandinavia is full of Viking history, but Helsinki, as you see it today, took shape in the early 19th century.
+Helsinki, Finland’s capital, isn’t as ancient as you might think.
+While Scandinavia is rich in Viking history, modern Helsinki only took shape in the early 19th century.

 Up until that point, the town was tiny and plagued by poverty, wars, and disease.
 Swedes constructed a fortress here, meant to keep the Russians at bay.